cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - pwdU, an opaque byte string containing the user's password
 - creds, a Credentials structure
-- blind, an OPRF Scalar value
+- blind, an OPRF scalar value
 - response, a RegistrationResponse structure

 Output: